Authored by the expert who managed and guided the team behind the Israel Property Pack

 Does a property price drop look likely in Israel as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Israel over the next 12 months is low to medium, meaning a crash looks unlikely but a grindy, uneven correction in weaker submarkets is plausible.
+As of early 2026, the likelihood of a meaningful further price drop in Israel over the next 12 months is medium: not a crash, but a continued grind lower in the range of 2% to 6% nationally, with pockets of steeper declines in weaker cities.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Israel.